-- Access information about your computer, such as how many processors it has and what operating system it is running - Monitor the status of your computer, such as listening for thermal alerts from temperature probes or hard drive failure alerts from storage devices - Change the state of your computer, such as updating its BIOS or shutting it down remotely
+- 1 Access information about your computer, such as how many processors it has and what operating system it is running - 1 Monitor the status of your computer, such as listening for thermal alerts from temperature probes or hard drive failure alerts from storage devices - 1 Change the state of your computer, such as updating its BIOS or shutting it down remotely

-Dell OpenManage Client Instrumentation can be installed on your computer, which, when set up on a network with IT Assistant, is called a managed system.
-For more information about Dell OpenManage Client Instrumentation, see the Dell OpenManage Client Instrumentation User's Guide available on the Dell support website.
-See "Downloading Systems Management Utilities" for more information.
+Dell OpenManage Client Instrumentation can be installed on computers like yours, which, when set up on a network with IT Assistant, are called managed systems.
+For more information about Dell OpenManage Client Instrumentation, see the Dell OpenManage Client Instrumentation User's Guide available on the Dell website.